-There is still much to be done, this is just the start and with the right support and hard work we believe the impacts will be very positive.
+This special relationship with the farmers has made our fledgling eco-friendly, fair trade business much easier but there is still much to be done.
+This is just the start.
+However, with the right support and hard work, we believe the impact on the local environment will be substantial.

 Decreasing Our Carbon Footprint